zombieyang/sd-ppp/readme.md

-# SD-PPP  Photoshop Helper for ComfyUI
+# SD-PPP: Photoshop Helper for ComfyUI

 ## How to use
 1. Use ComfyManager to install `sd-ppp`